fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 <ul>
 <li>

-**How does the dot product tells wheather the data point lies on the positive side of the hyper plane or negative side of hyperplane?**<br />
+<b>How does the dot product tells wheather the data point lies on the positive side of the hyper plane or negative side of hyperplane?</b><br />

 Lets look at the other representation of dot product
 $$